US toll-free: 1 (800) 948-5563 | International: +1 (843) 849-0283 | UK: +44 (20) 3295-2100

 Binding: Hardcover

-Book Condition: Fine in Fine dust jacket
+Book Condition: Near Fine in Near Fine dust jacket

 Edition: 1st UK Edition; First Printing

-Publisher: Secker & Warburg, 2002, London
+Publisher: London: Secker & Warburg, 2002.

 ISBN: 0436276038